 The trip down was easy and uneventful.
 The weather was good, the traffic was light, and it sure is nice to have someone along to talk to over the course of the five-and-a-half hour trip.
 The last few years I’ve got used to making the journey alone, and, while a book on tape makes it bearable, it was more fun to be in the company of the lovely Miss D.

 One thing I didn’t do on the way down to Chiefland?
 Obsess about the sky or even look at it often.
-It was obvious from the weather reports and from the appearance of the brilliant blue vault of heaven that there’d be no concern about the wx.
+It was obvious from the weather reports and from the appearance of the brilliant blue vault of heaven that there’d be no concern about the weather.
 Thursday and Friday night were forecast to be dead clear, with a chance of a few scattered clouds creeping in Saturday evening.
-There was the temperature, though: lows in the lower 30s/upper 20s, danged ICY for us.
+There was the temperature, though: lows in the lower 30s/upper 20s, danged ICY for Chiefland.
 I hoped I was prepared for that, since I needed to maximize my time under the stars in order to keep the good, old H-Project on the strait and narrow.
 Especially if there were to be a hiatus while I searched for a new ultra-dark observing venue.

 After exiting I-10 just past Tallahassee, we began the final 100-mile run into Chiefland on U.S. 19, the Florida Georgia Parkway.
 The first half of that is pretty bland, if not as bland as the Interstate.
 Past this boring stretch of Florida lowland, it is scads of lost 60s motels and Suwannee River vistas.
 I was pleased to point out this vintage scenery to Miss D; her family made many a vacation trip down this very stretch of U.S. 19 back in the 1960s, just as Li’l Rod and his Mama and Daddy had.

 Motel settling done, it was out to the CAV proper for unloading.
 While Miss D allowed as the site looked familiar from my photos and videos, she opined that it was even better in person.
 Neat, clean, and, most of all, flat with excellent horizons.
 It’s close to town, but not so close that a light dome is a problem, not when the air is reasonably dry.
 We’d been curious as to how much company we’d have on the field with that cold weather on the way and the holiday season near.
 Turned out the Chiefland Observers are a dedicated crew, and by Friday night there would be at least a dozen telescopes on the field.